simonccc/kopsrox/docs/USAGE.md

 - shows a list of ids, hostnames and ips the host they are running on
 - shows `kubectl get nodes`

-### kubectl
-- provides a quick and basic way to run some kubectl commands for example:

-`./kopsrox.py cluster kubectl get events -A`

 ### :warning: destroy
 - destroys the cluster ( NO WARNING! )
 - deletes workers then masters in safe order